rsmith-nl/scripts/README.rst

 work with ``bash``.
 Bug reports and patches welcome.
 Most of it should work on other BSD systems, Linux or OS-X without major problems.

+The following scripts use Python_ 3.5 specific features (like ``os.cpu_count``, ``subprocess.DEVNULL``);

+* checkfor.py
+* git-check-all.py
+* gitdates.py
+* img4latex.py
+* make-flac.py
+* make-mp3.py
+* tifftopdf.py
+* vid2mkv.py
+* vid2mp4.py

-The Python_ scripts are written in for Python 3.
-A lot of them will work on version 2.7 with small changes.
-The Python scripts should work on other BSD systems, Linux and OS-X. They *might* work on MS-windows as well, provided that the external programs and modules they use are available.  *This is not tested, however*.
+Other Python scripts are written for Python 3 but could be usable on Python 2.x with some changes.
+The Python scripts should work on other BSD systems, Linux and OS-X. They *might* work on MS-windows as well, provided that the external programs and modules they use are available.  *This has not been tested, however*.
 Patches welcome.

 License